GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 and produce *static* CPTs satisfying a user's specific range needs.
 These tools can also read static CPTs where the new range must be specified (or computed from data), reversing the order of colors, and even isolating a section of an incoming CPT.
-Here, :doc:`/makecpt` can be told the range of compute it from data tables while :doc:`/grd2cpt` can derive the range from one or more grids.
+Here, :doc:`/makecpt` can be told the range or compute it from data tables while :doc:`/grd2cpt` can derive the range from one or more grids.

 .. figure:: /_images/GMT_hinge.*